WaterWipes: Just two ingredients

-WaterWipes provide safe cleansing for the most delicate newborn skin and are so gentle they can also be used on premature babies.
+WaterWipes provide gentle cleansing for the most delicate newborn skin and can even be used on premature babies.

 The unique properties of baby and infant skin